-These beautiful plants may brighten your home, but lilies are highly toxic to your cat.
+Lilies are beautiful plants which may brighten your home, but they are highly toxic to your cat.

 All parts of the lily plant are poisonous to your cat- the petals, the leaves, the stem, and even the pollen.
-If your cat ingests as few as one or two leaves, or even a small amount of pollen while grooming her fur, she can suffer severe kidney failure.
+If your cat ingests one or two leaves, or a small amount of pollen while grooming her fur, she can suffer severe kidney failure.

-- Other types of lilies – such as the Peace, Peruvian, and Calla lilies – are usually not a problem for cats and may cause only minor drooling.
+Other types of lilies, such as the Peace, Peruvian, and Calla lilies, are usually not a problem for cats.
+However, they may cause minor drooling in ingested.

 Symptoms of lily poisoning

-- In most situations, symptoms of poisoning will develop within 6-12 hours of exposure.
+In most situations, symptoms of poisoning develop within 6-12 hours of exposure.

 - Loss of appetite